 “Beloved, while I was very diligent to write to you concerning our common salvation, I found it necessary to write to you exhorting you to contend earnestly for the faith which was once for all delivered to the saints.
 4 For certain men have crept in unnoticed, who long ago were marked out for this condemnation, ungodly men, who turn the grace of our God into lewdness and deny the only Lord God and our Lord Jesus Christ.”
 (Jude 3-4)

-Jude speaks to the need to insist upon the sound teaching of the Word, since some in his time were departing from the faith, turning the grace of God into a license to live in sin and lewdness.
+Jude speaks here concerning the need to insist upon the sound teaching of the Word, since some in his time were already departing from the faith, turning the grace of God into a license to live in sin and lewdness.
 This is even more necessary in our day.

 “from childhood you have known the Holy Scriptures, which are able to make you wise for salvation through faith which is in Christ Jesus.
 ALL Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work.”
 (2Tim 3:15-17)

 The deception is much more subtle in this Postmodern Age than it was in the previous Modern Age.
-The Liberal Modernists outright denied that God ever even spoke through His Word.
+The Liberal Modernists denied outright that God ever spoke through the Scriptures.
 They, like the Sadducees of old, also denied the reality of miracles, the existence of angels and the resurrection.
 They even denied the existence of Satan, the Deceiver.
 However, the emerging Postmodernists do not deny the supernatural.
 On the contrary, they often seek after it.
 They tell us that, although the Bible “contains” the word of God, it isn’t itself the Word of God, and therefore we need to shed the shackles of the written Word, allowing the Spirit to lead us.
-Since they do not believe in the inerrancy of Scripture, they cannot tell us that the Holy Spirit is one with His Word and therefore will never lead us contrary to His Word.
+Since they don't believe in the inerrancy of Scripture, they can't tell us that the Holy Spirit is one with His Word and therefore would never lead us contrary to His Word.

-The Apostle John said: “Beloved, do not believe every spirit, but test the spirits, whether they are of God; because many false prophets have gone out into the world.”
-(1John 4:1) But if we abandon the Word of God as the absolute standard of truth, how can we test the spirits in order to determine whether it is the Holy Spirit leading us or some other spirit masquerading as Him in order to draw us away from the faith?
-The Holy Spirit is truth (1John 5:6), and Jesus likewise said that His word is truth.
-(John 17:17) The Spirit and the Word work together.
-We cannot afford to neglect the truth of God’s Word, saying that we are just going to trust the Spirit to lead us, because, unless we have the Word as a lamp for our path, we will easily fall prey to deceiving spirits who will lead us into doctrines of demons.
+The Apostle John said: “Beloved, do not believe every spirit, but test the spirits, whether they are of God; because many false prophets have gone out into the world” (1John 4:1).
+But if we abandon the Word of God as the absolute standard of truth, how can we test the spirits in order to determine whether it is the Holy Spirit leading us or some other spirit masquerading as Him in order to draw us away from the faith?
+The Holy Spirit is truth (1John 5:6), and Jesus likewise said that His Word is truth (John 17:17).
+The Spirit and the Word work together.
+We cannot afford to neglect the truth of God’s Word, saying that we're just going to trust the Spirit to lead us, because, unless we have the Word as a lamp for our path, we will easily fall prey to deceiving spirits who will lead us into doctrines of demons.

 “How can a young man cleanse his way?
 By taking heed according to Your word.”
 (Ps 119:9)